Buddhist Celibacy Updated for 2024

 Celibacy is also valued in the Mahayana tradition, although it is not as strictly enforced as in the Theravada tradition.
 Some Mahayana monastic communities may allow limited forms of sexual activity for monastics, especially for those who have reached advanced stages of practice.
 However, the majority of Mahayana monastics still embrace celibacy as a means of dedicating their lives wholeheartedly to spiritual development and compassionate service to others.

-See also Sexual Positions Pleasure
+See also A Healthy Sexual Relationship

 Vajrayana Tradition